Book Now

 Reach Beautiful Himalayan Village- the Dingboche Village!

-Today is our second rest day in Dingboche village.
-We hike to Nagarjuna Hill (5,050 m).
-It's around a 3 to 4-hour walk to the hill and offers panoramic views of Ama Dablam, Taboche, Lobuche East and West, Thamserku, and Kangtega.
+To adapt to the higher elevation, you’ll take an acclimatization hike to Nagarjuna Hill (5,050 m).
+It's around a 3 to 4-hour walk to the hill.
+The ascent offers panoramic views of Makalu, Ama Dablam, Taboche, Lobuche East and West, Thamserku, and Kangtega – a stunning reward for your effort.

-There is also an alternative hike option to Chhukung Valley.
-This hike offers gorgeous views of Makalu, Island Pea, Everest, Cholatse, etc. For the remaining day, we'll explore the Dingboche village.
+Note: There is also an alternative hike option to Chhukung Valley.
+This hike offers gorgeous views of Makalu, Island Peak, Everest, Cholatse, etc.

 Max Altitude: 5,100m / 16,732 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest HouseDuration: 4-5 hoursDistance: 4km / 2 milesTravel Mode: Walking